matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/foundry/_foundry-testnet.md

     src/QuickstartToken.sol:QuickstartToken
     ```

-1. Verify if the contract is verified by searching for your contract address on the [block explorer](https://zksync-os-testnet-alpha.staging-scan-v2.zksync.dev)
+1. Verify if the contract was successfully verified by searching for your contract address on the testnet [block explorer](https://zksync-os-testnet-alpha.staging-scan-v2.zksync.dev)
     and clicking on the "Contract" tab.